awsdocs/aws-xray-developer-guide/doc-source/xray-services-sns.md

 AWS X\-Ray integrates with Amazon Simple Notification Service \(Amazon SNS\) to trace messages that are passed through Amazon SNS\.
 If an Amazon SNS publisher traces its client with the X\-Ray SDK, subscribers can retrieve the [tracing header](xray-concepts.md#xray-concepts-tracingheader) and continue to propagate the original trace from the publisher with the same trace ID\.
 This continuity enables users to trace, analyze, and debug throughout downstream services\.

 Amazon SNS trace context propagation currently supports the following subscribers:
 + **HTTP/HTTPS** – For HTTP/HTTPS subscribers, you can use the X\-Ray SDK to trace the incoming message request\.
-For more information and examples in Java, see [Tracing Incoming Requests with the X\-Ray SDK for Java](xray-sdk-java-filters.md)\.
+For more information and examples in Java, see [Tracing incoming requests with the X\-Ray SDK for Java](xray-sdk-java-filters.md)\.
 + **AWS Lambda** – For Lambda subscribers with active tracing enabled, Lambda records a segment with details about the function invocation, and sends it to the publisher's trace\.
 For more information, see [AWS Lambda and AWS X\-Ray](xray-services-lambda.md)\.

 Use the following instructions to learn how to create a basic context between X\-Ray and Amazon SNS using a Lambda subscriber\.
 You will create two Lambda functions and an Amazon SNS topic\.
 Then, in the X\-Ray console, you can view the trace ID propagated throughout their interactions\.